 I’ll assume you already understand the basics of the stock market, i.e. that you’re buying (a share of) a company through something called the “stock market”, which is just like a market for anything else, whether it’s cars, houses or antiques.

 I’ll also assume you have an investment strategy in mind, whether that’s defensive value investing or something else.

 Armed with that knowledge, here are a couple of approaches you could use to create your new portfolio:

 The fast approach

-With the fast approach your goal is to buy all your new investments in one big hit.
-If you’re looking to offload existing investments which don’t have a single theme or strategy behind them, you would do that first, in one fell swoop.
+With the fast approach, your goal is to buy all your new investments in one big hit.
+If you’re looking to offload existing investments that don’t have a single theme or strategy behind them, you would do that first.

-With buy-and-hold there are no on-going buy or sell decisions to be made, other than if one of your holdings goes bust, gets taken over, or otherwise ceases to exist.
-A buy-and hold investor is typically looking to minimise the amount of time they spend thinking about buying shares, and maximise the amount of time they spend holding them.
+With buy-and-hold, there are no ongoing buy or sell decisions to be made, other than if one of your holdings goes bust, gets taken over, or otherwise ceases to exist.
+A buy-and-hold investor is typically looking to minimise the amount of time they spend thinking about buying shares while maximising the amount of time they spend holding them.